📁 last Posts

 - Lutein and Zeaxanthin

-These antioxidants help protect the eyes from harmful high-energy wavelengths of light, including ultraviolet rays.
-By filtering blue light and acting as natural sunblock, lutein and zeaxanthin play a crucial role in protecting the eyes from age-related macular degeneration (AMD) and cataracts.
+These antioxidants safeguard the eyes against damaging high-energy light wavelengths, such as ultraviolet rays.
+Lutein and zeaxanthin are essential in this protection by filtering blue light and serving as a natural sunblock, thereby playing a vital role in preventing age-related macular degeneration (AMD) and cataracts.

 - Vitamin A